 Optidrive E3 uses a Macro approach to simplify the configuration of the Analog and Digital Inputs.
-There are two key parameters which determine the input functions and drive behaviour:
+There are two key parameters

 P-12 Selects the main drive control source and determines how the output frequency of the drive is primarily controlled.